How To Bend An Image Using Photoshop

 Google+ really does just want to speed up the load time for the +1 button and sharing box.
 Why they suddenly deemed this important is not very clear.
 Although it may have something to do with the primary source of their user growth, as mentioned in number three below.

-Possibility 2: Competing with bigger counts
+Possibility 2: Competing with more significant counts

 Google+’s share counts rarely look that impressive next to Facebook, and often get lapped as well by Twitter, Pinterest, and other networks.
 Maybe Google doesn’t want to invite (even more) unfavourable comparisons, especially as growing the network to market domination is no longer their White Whale.